Executive Vice President & General Manager, Winnipeg Jets

 Originally drafted by the New York Islanders with their first pick (16th overall) in the 1988 NHL Entry Draft, Cheveldayoff began his career in the AHL with the Capital District Islanders, serving as the alternate captain from 1991 to 1993.
 He held the same role with the Salt Lake Golden Eagles in 1993-94, earning the team’s “Unsung Hero Award” after racking up a career-high 216 penalty minutes in 73 games.
 Known as a defensive defenceman during his playing days, a knee injury cut his professional career short after five seasons.

-Cheveldayoff spent four seasons with the Brandon Wheat Kings of the WHL where he played in 214 games and collecting 81 points (12g, 69a) as well as 759 penalty minutes.
+Cheveldayoff spent four seasons with the Brandon Wheat Kings of the WHL where he played in 214 games and collected 81 points (12 goals, 69 assists) as well as 759 penalty minutes.

 Cheveldayoff and his wife, Janet, have one son, Chase, and one daughter, Alexi.